-This book presents a poignant and sensitive account of the challenges faced by adult children when making difficult decisions about care for and with their ageing parents in later life.
+This book presents a sensitive account of the challenges faced by adult children when making difficult decisions about care for and with their ageing parents in later life.

 It offers new insights into the practical, emotional and physical effects that witnessing the ageing and death of parents has on those in late midlife and how these relationships are negotiated during this phase of the life course.

 The author uses a psychosocial approach to understand the complexity of the experience of having a parent transition to care and the ambiguous feelings that these decisions evoke.

 “Drawing on extensive research engagement, Morgan Brett provides a poignant and insightful analysis of adult-child and parent relationships, and their complex, often conflicting emotions, throughout the trajectory of later life.”
 Rose Barbour, The Open University